How to Keep White Bedding Clean with Dogs: Tips from Jennifer Adams

 Jennifer Adams Luxury Pet Blankets

-We have the super comfy Del Mar Pet Blanket made from 100% premium long-staple cotton, handcrafted in Portugal.
+As one option, we have the super comfy Del Mar Pet Blanket made from 100% premium long-staple cotton, handcrafted in Portugal.
 With a lovely waffle weave pattern, it has a relaxed, lived-in look and feel that gets better over time.

-Or try our ultra-soft and plush Diamond Pet Blanket made from our signature performance Lux fabric.
+Alternatively, try our ultra-soft and plush Diamond Pet Blanket made from our signature performance Lux fabric.
 With its diamond-stitched pattern, this blanket has a quilt-like feel and coziness.

 Both blankets will give your pet the joys of relaxation and ease.
 Your furry companion is sure to appreciate the gift!